demisto/content/Integrations/MicrosoftGraphMail/MicrosoftGraphMail_description.md

 - ***send-mail***

-To use these commands and to fetch incidents, you will need to add to your application the *Mail.Send application* permission (not the delegated one), and re-authorize your integration's instance.
+To use these commands and to fetch incidents, you will need to add to your application the *Mail.Send application* permission (not delegated), and re-authorize your integration's instance.

 If you do not wish to use these commands, you may keep your integration credentials the same.